Trynes/fix_moodle_cloze_questions/README.md

-# fix_moodle_cloze_questions
+ fix_moodle_cloze_questions
 An admin/cli script to fix corrupt Moodle cloze questions

+November, 2021: Use version 3 of the script.

 ----------------------------------------------------------------------------------------------
-IMPORTANT: Script is mostly complete.
-Running full 'fix' now.
-Will get back with results soon.
-UPDATE: Ran it for over 100,000 questions.
-Worked really well.
-Fixed everything, though 1 issue came
+IMPORTANT: There is still 1 issue unresolved with the script:
-up: Someone had edited a cloze question and changed it from multichoice cloze choices to short answer instead.
+Someone had edited a cloze question and changed it from multichoice cloze choices to short answer instead.
 This caused the answers to come up as 0 or 1 instead of the correct answer.
 Not a huge problem.
-You can just go into the database and fix this, but if you want to add a check to this script first to make sure the questiontype is the same before doing a replace, do feel free!
+You can just go into the database and fix this.

+If I get time or feel I really need to, I might add a check to this script first to make sure the questiontype is the same before doing a replace.
 ----------------------------------------------------------------------------------------------